-KIRCHBERG – A visit to a supermarket on Thursday evening turned into a real-life spy movie for a local woman after she spotted her boss in the personal hygiene section.
+KIRCHBERG – A visit to a supermarket on Thursday evening turned into a real-life spy movie for an office worker after she spotted her boss in the vegetable section.

-Compliance officer Mallory Castor, 29, was comparing prices on deodorant at Auchan when she spotted Frank Dubuque, for whom she has worked since 2016.
+Compliance officer Mallory Castor, 29, was inspecting cabbages at Auchan when she saw Frank Dubuque, for whom she has worked since 2018.

-Castor panicked and instead of meeting Dubuque’s gaze, she looked over his shoulder, up towards the ceiling, and then spun around as if she were following a bird zipping by.
+Even though the two have a fine professional relationship, Castor panicked and instead of meeting Dubuque’s eyes, she looked over his shoulder, up towards the ceiling, and then spun around as if she were following a bird zipping by.

-After sprinting to the escalator, Castor hid for nearly 20 minutes in the pasta aisle downstairs before venturing back upstairs to pick up what she needed.
+After sprinting with her empty cart to the other side of the supermarket, Castor hid for nearly 20 minutes in the pasta aisle before venturing back to the vegetable section.

 “I was sure he’d have left by then,” Castor said.
-“But guess who I found in the toilet paper aisle?”
+“But guess who I found comparing prices on potatoes?”

 Pushing her cart in the opposite direction to create a diversion, Castor ran through an emergency exit, prompting an employee to give chase for a few hundred meters before giving up.